ntchris/voron_mod_super_diy/for_enraged_rabbit/mellow_ERCF_CanBus/README.md

 Check the stepper motor enable pin in ercf hardware config file, may need to remove the ! (revert sign) With the wrong revert sign, when doing nothing, the motor is enabled/coil(s) is(are) powered on. so it gets hot.

+### when use selector sensorless home, when it home and hit the end, always or very high chance has a TIME TOO CLSOE red error.
+check manual_stepper selector_stepper in hardware config file, change microsteps to 8 from 16.
+or, use a spacer on each of the M8 rod for selector rail, to adjust when it hits the wall.
+The timer error seems to be caused by the hit wall timing and endstop switch trigger time.
+I did not have the time too close error before I added two spacers(1mm) in the end of the M8 rod, but after add (to make a solid wall), there is such error. and the thickness is also important, when I use 0.8mm, no error, 1mm has error, so I have to use step=8 to get rid of the error.
+I guess micro step=8 should be good enough for the selector motor accuracy...

 ### CAN id cannot query, always has zero CAN device returned

 > python3  ~/klipper/scripts/canbus_query.py can0